-After the randomization process, 54 football players began one of the previously mentioned rehabilitation programs (RA or RP).
-Six players in total (three from each group) were removed from the study shortly after commencement due to changing football clubs (3), traffic accident (1), and coach's decision (2).
+Following the randomization process, 54 football players began one of the above-mentioned rehabilitation programs (RA or RP).
+Six players in total (three from each group) were removed from the study shortly after commencement due to changing football clubs (3), a traffic accident (1) and coach's decision (2).
 Accordingly, 48 football players constituted the RA and RP groups (Table 1).

-Preceding the rehabilitation program, all subjects were requested to avoid the use of drugs and to apply the rest, ice, compression, and elevation protocol every 2 h.
-All subjects began rehabilitation on the fifth day postinjury.
-Both rehabilitation programs (RA or RP) were performed and controlled by the same physical therapist (E.M.R.) who was not involved in the inclusion/exclusion process or any subsequent evaluation of the patient (i.e., clinical examination, ultrasonography, monitoring, and RTS assessments).
+Preceding the rehabilitation program, all subjects were requested to avoid the use of drugs and to apply the rest, ice, compression, and elevation (RICE) protocol every 2 hours.
+All subjects began rehabilitation on the fifth day post-injury.
+Both rehabilitation programs (RA or RP) were performed and controlled by the same physical therapist (E.M.R.) who was not involved in the inclusion/exclusion process nor any subsequent evaluation of the patient (i.e. clinical examination, ultrasonography, monitoring and return-to-sport assessments).
 In this context, each patient received a unique research number that, along with the identifying code, was stored in a secure location for the duration of the study.
-This research number ensured the concealment of group allocation to the remaining researchers (J.M., F.M.M., F.I., two external independent researchers, and A.M.V.).
+This research number ensured the concealment of group allocation to the remaining researchers (J.M., F.M.M., F.I., 2 external independent researchers and A.M.V.).
 Similarly, no patient was informed of the characteristics comprising the two rehabilitation programs (RA or RP).